mikieyx/4Mail/readme.md

 # Usage

-1.Add a task to the todo list:
+1. Add a task to the todo list:

 - Navigate to the 4Mail website.
 - Log in to your account.